-As per guidance within KCSIE 2023, online searches of candidates will be carried out as part of the shortlisting process.
-This will include online searches of social media accounts and any other public facing platform used by the applicant.
-This will also include any previous names and applicant may have had.
+As per guidance within KCSIE 2024, online searches of candidates will be carried out as part of the shortlisting process.

 Agency and third-party staff (supply staff)

 We will obtain written notification from any agency, or third-party organisation that they have carried out the checks (in respect of the enhanced DBS certificate, written notification that confirms the certificate has been obtained by either the employment business or another such business), on an individual who will be working here that we would otherwise perform.